magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate.md

 Use the database dump you just created to [migrate the database](#cloud-live-migrate-db).

 <div class="bs-callout bs-callout-info" id="info">
-  <p>After migrating the database, you can set up your stored procedures or views in staging or production the same way you did in your integration environment.</p>
+  <p>After migrating the database, you can set up your stored procedures or views in Staging or Production the same way you did in your Integration environment.</p>
 </div>

 #### Next step